FatjonZOGAJ/multilingual-text-analytics/README.md

 ### Steps to run and reproduce

 ### For setup, source our setup.sh script.
 This will create the environment and set the environment variables.

-### Please install the dependencies from requirements.txt
+#### Please install the dependencies from requirements.txt

-### To run our complete pipeline, please run the Pipeline.ipynb file in notebooks/
+### To run our complete pipeline,
-Our pipeline takes care of all function calls automcatically
+Please run the Pipeline.ipynb file in notebooks/.
+Our pipeline takes care of all function calls automcatically.